Consumer Reports: Role in consumer movement

+Consumer Reports’ advocates helped pass the U.S.’s first “right to repair” law in New York.
+This law gives consumers more choice in how they can get tech products fixed, rather than requiring them to work with only manufacturers or a manufacturer’s preferred repair service.

+Consumer Reports raised concerns about consumer protection in light of the many AI-powered voice cloning tools available.
+The organization called on the Federal Trade Commission to take steps to expand enforcement and restrictions.

+Other organizational maneuvers

 Prominent consumer advocate Ralph Nader was on the board of directors, but left in 1975 due to a "division of philosophy" with new Executive Director Rhoda Karpatkin.
 Nader wanted Consumer Reports to focus on policy and product advocacy, while Karpatkin focused on product testing.
 Karpatkin was appointed executive director in 1974 and retired as president in the early 2000s.